Last updated on February 26th, 2018

-Cagbalete Island was located 30-45mins away from the town of Mauban in Quezon.
+Cagbalete Island can be located 30-45mins away from the town of Mauban in Quezon.
 The island is accessible via boats, may it be private or a public passenger one.
 Since this is an island, the primary source of living is fishing.
 There also are people who are using their tourism to make a living out of the island life.

 What to expect in Cagbalete Island?

 This island boasts of fine white sands and turquoise-blue waters.
 Not as fine and as white as Boracay but definitely is comparable to the other islands with white sand beaches in the Philippines.
 Water is defined as crystal-clear especially when out in the sun, and when the very fine white sands on the shore are exposed under the ray of sunlight.
 Turquoise-blue on the shallow waters and navy blue to the deepest sea.

 You will notice that most of the corals and coral reefs are a distance away from its shore.
 That’s because Cagbalete Island has 1-2km range when low-tide and still only up until toe to neck deep.
 Further than that, its deep blue waters will come your way while corals and marine life will start to show.
 During high tide, it’s already neck deep on the first 6-10 meters away from the shore.

 Can I spend quiet time here?